Skylarity/Filter/README.md

 # filter
-This is a filter class for may things!
+This is a filter class for many things!
 It will probably be updated in the future.